jerryagenyi/rcap-firebase/vercel/path0/README.md

-# HealthLink RCAP - Risk Communication Activity Platform
+# CCIP - Crisis Communication Intelligence Platform

-This is a Next.js starter project for **HealthLink RCAP**, a platform designed to streamline the management and coordination of public health activities.
+This is a Next.js starter project for **CCIP**, a platform designed to streamline the management and coordination of public health activities.
 It serves as a central hub for various organizational levels, from federal ministries to local field officers, to plan, execute, and report on health-related initiatives.

 The platform is built with a modern tech stack including Next.js, React, ShadCN, and Tailwind CSS, providing a responsive and intuitive user experience.

 ## Target Audience

-While initially designed for government health bodies, RCAP is flexible enough to be adopted by:
+While initially designed for government health bodies, CCIP is flexible enough to be adopted by:

 - **Non-Profit Organisations (NPOs)**: For managing community health programs, grant-funded projects, and volunteer activities.
 - **Civil Society Organisations (CSOs)**: To coordinate grassroots campaigns, awareness drives, and local health initiatives.
 The platform's structure allows a small CSO to start a movement and later link up with larger organizations for broader impact.